ahsantariq7/Python/README.md

 # Python
-Here is All About Python
+Here is All About Python(Data Science)